JackaBoiGamez/TheBasement/docs/index.md

 # TheBasement Documentation

-This is documentation for the codebase and entities behind "TheBasement" Roblox game.
+This is documentation for the scripts and entities behind "TheBasement" Roblox game.

-Here we document all of our libraries, APIs, and Entities in order to better organize our game.
+Here we document all of our Libraries, APIs, and Entities in order to better organize our game.

 !!! info "Info"